Welcome to your first contest of the 30-Day Paleo Plan Paleo Challenge! This blog post is all about setting realistic

 Yes, it’s possible to thrive while not eating any carbohydrates, and athletes have been on ketogenic (high fat, almost no carb, moderate protein) diets and done quite well for themselves.
 But in my experience as a practitioner, it’s not realistic for most people to be on a ketogenic diet, and that means you need carbs as fuel.
 Fuel for getting out of bed, fuel for thinking, fuel for walking, and fuel for exercising.
 Unless you’re really psyched on very high fat (up to 80% of your diet), eat your fruits and veggies and it will make the process of changing your diet way easier and more sustainable.

 So there you have it.
 Setting realistic goals is incredibly important to this lifestyle overhaul.
 If you’re interested in trying out the Paleo diet, join us in a 30-day Paleo challenge (officially started Monday, January 9th, 2012).
 Use this Paleo diet Food List for what to eat and what to avoid, or use our meal planning service or our Paleo Challenge ebook as your guide.
-Whatever you do, keep us posted in the forums and good luck!
+Whatever you do, keep us posted and good luck!